backstreetbrogrammer/05_Persistence/README.md

 If we want to fully control serialization and override JVM default serialization process, we can implement the `Externalizable` interface and override its methods `writeExternal()` and `readExternal()`.

-Using `Externalizable`, complete serialization/deserialization logic becomes our responsibility.
+Using `Externalizable`, complete serialization/deserialization logic becomes developer's responsibility.

 We need to tell what to serialize using `writeExternal()` method and what to deserialize using `readExternal()`.
 With implementation of `writeExternal()` and `readExternal()`, methods `writeObject()` and `readObject()` becomes redundant